E-commerce

 High impact, high effort

-Partial theme redesign, replacement of a core app
+Partial theme redesign, replacing a core app

-Project roadmap with non-regression tests
+Project roadmap with regression testing

 Low impact, low effort